pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert isinstance(dog.id, UUID)

-Normally when an instance is constructed by calling the class, Python directly constructs the instance.
-However, when a subclass of ``Aggregate`` is called, firstly an event object is constructed.
-This event object represents the fact that the aggregate was "created".
-This event object is used to construct the aggregate instance.
-The aggregate instance is returned to the caller of the class.
+Normally an instance is constructed directly when a Python class is called.

-The event object is held by the aggregate in an internal list of "pending events".
+However, when a subclass of ``Aggregate`` is called, the aggregate instance is constructed indirectly.
+Firstly, an event object is constructed.
+The event object represents the fact that the aggregate was "created".
+Secondly, this event object is used to construct the aggregate instance.
+The aggregate instance is then returned to the caller of the class.
+The reason for this two-stage process is so the event object can be recorded and used in future to reconstruct the initial state of the aggregate.

+The "created" event object is held by the aggregate in an internal list of "pending events".
 We can collect pending events from aggregates by calling the aggregate's ``collect_events()`` method, which is defined on the ``Aggregate`` base class.

 .. code-block:: python